 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

 The state’s annual Big Sky Pride parade drew about 1,000 people for its 26th anniversary in 2019.
 After 2020 was canceled due to the pandemic, the 2022 festival is planned for a week July.

 Free and Fair Montana, an LGBTQ+ activist group in the state, helped defeat a potential ballot measure in 2018 that would have brought a bathroom bill to a popular vote.
 Campaign organizers subsequently created the organization Transvisible to continue advocating for the transgender and nonbinary community in Montana.

 Montana’s Native American communities play an important role as the largest community of color in the state.
 The Native American vote was instrumental in getting Democratic Senator John Tester re-elected to the Senate and the Montana Two Spirit Society is the only People-of-Color LGBTQ+ organization in Montana that has provided community building and advocacy for its Native two spirit community for 25 years.

 Billings, the largest city in Montana, defeated a proposed antidiscrimination ordinance in 2014.
 The mayor who cast the deciding vote objected to the idea of nondiscrimination in bathrooms and locker rooms.
 A city councilor reintroduced the idea in September 2019 but had determined by the following month that there wasn’t enough support to move forward.

 51% of Montanans oppose allowing religious exemptions for small businesses.

-62% of Montanans favor LGBT+ non-discrimination protections.
+62% of Montanans favor LGBTQ+ non-discrimination protections.